alliander-opensource/rcdt_robotics/docs/content/grasping.md

 - generate_grasps_wrapper
 - collision_filtering

-The main question is how data is shared between these functions.
-We could use the ROS network for this, but this could lead to unnecessary heavy overhead.
-We could also consider a GraspManager (similar to our MoveitManager), that manages all the grasp related functionalities.
-This enables to simply share the output from one function as the input of another function.

-One could also argue that the MoveitManager can use an instance of the GraspingManager, since movement towards the generated grasp poses will be generated using MoveIt.
+To share data between these functionalities, we can use the ROS architecture.
+We could consider a GraspManager (similar to our MoveitManager), that manages all the grasp related functionalities.
+The MoveitManager can use an instance of the GraspingManager, since movement towards the generated grasp poses will be generated using MoveIt.
 To achieve this, the GraspingManager should be written as a C++ class/library, since our MoveitManager is also written in C++.

-The Generation based models are however written in Python, which means that the GraspModelWrapper should be a C++ class that calls the required Python functions:
+The Generation based models are however written in Python.
+This means that the GraspModelWrapper should also be written in Python.
+We can define the GraspModelWrapper as an individual ROS node that can communicate with the other functionalities of the GraspingManager using ROS topics, services or actions.

 :::{mermaid} ../diagrams/grasping_software_architecture.mmd
 :::